-AP Theory and Harmony 223535 GPA Weight: 1.0 Grading Scale: Honors; Advanced Placement if exam taken NCAA Approved?
+AP Theory and Harmony S, T, E, M 223535 GPA Weight: 1.0 Grading Scale: Honors; Advanced Placement if exam taken NCAA Approved?
 NA Length: Semester Number of Credits: 2.0 Grade Level: 11, 12 AP music theory is a college preparatory class designed for the student who plans to continue their musical education in college.
-This is an intense, fast-moving class that includes fundamentals of music, part writing, composition, and aural skills.
-Teacher approval and signature are required for this class.
+This is an intense, fast moving class that includes fundamentals of music, part writing, composition, and aural skills.
+Teacher approval and signature is required for this class.
 Prerequisites: Students must have at least one previous year of formal study in instrumental or vocal music and be able to read standard music notation.
 Counseling Notes: None

-String Orchestra 283530 GPA Weight: 0 Grading Scale: General NCAA Approved?
-NA Length: Year-long on a block Number of Credits: 2.0 Grade Level: 9, 10, 11, 12 String Orchestra is a performance group at Oak Ridge High School giving several performances throughout the year.
+String Orchestra S, T, E, M 283530 GPA Weight: 0 Grading Scale: General NCAA Approved?
+NA Length: Year-long on a block Number of Credits: 2.0 Grade Level: 10, 11, 12 String Orchestra is a performance group at Oak Ridge High School giving several performances throughout the year.
 The orchestra participates in festivals and competitions as a group as well as students playing individually in All-State and festival orchestras.
 Prior playing experience is required.
-Counseling Notes: Students are expected to sign up course. o for both semesters of this
+Counseling Notes: ounseling Notes: Students are expected to sign up for both semesters of this course.

-String Orchestra, Honors 293530 GPA Weight: 0.5 Grading Scale: Honors NCAA Approved?
+String Orchestra, Honors S, T, E, M 293530 GPA Weight: 0.5 Grading Scale: Honors NCAA Approved?
 NA Length: Year Number of Credits: 2.0 Grade Level: 10, 11, 12 Orchestra Honors is a music performance class that includes all the requirements of regular orchestra.
 In addition, students must audition for a concert clinic such as All State East or participate in another director approved non-audition concert clinic.
 Honors orchestra students are expected to maintain the highest standards of musicianship and citizenship.
-Prerequisites: String Orchestra Counseling Notes: Students are expected to sign up for both semesters of this course.
+Prerequisites: String Orchestra

+Students are expected to sign up for both semesters of this course.